UDA-COPE: Unsupervised Domain Adaptation for Category-level Object Pose Estimation: Method

 \subsection{Network Architecture}

-Recent category-level object pose estimation methods~\cite{Tian2020prior, chen2020cass, lin2021dualposenet} take RGB-D input to extract the 2D/3D features.
-We design separate 2D/3D branches to extract features from both modalities.
+Recent category-level object pose estimation methods~\cite{Tian2020prior, chen2020cass, lin2021dualposenet} take an RGB-D input to extract the 2D/3D features.
+We designed separate 2D/3D branches to extract features from both modalities.
 We use PSPNet~\cite{zhao2017pyramid} with ResNet34~\cite{he2016deep} for 2D feature extraction and the Mink16UNet34~\cite{choy20194d} for 3D feature extraction.
 At this time, the 2D feature is extracted by sampling features that are validly matched with point cloud $P$ from the feature volume.
 Finally, we have a fused branch that combines each feature from both branches.
-Every branch estimate a NOCS map~($N$) with a separate NOCS header, which consists of three multi-layer perceptrons (MLP) layers.
+Every branch estimates a NOCS map~($N$) with a separate NOCS header, which consists of three multi-layer perceptrons (MLP) layers.
 Our multi-modal NOCS map prediction network is illustrated in \Fref{fig:network}.
-We denote NOCS map estimation from each branch as $N_{\text{2D}}$, $N_{\text{3D}}$, $N_{\text{Fused}}$, which depends on feature property, respectively.
+We designate the NOCS map estimation of each branch as $N_{\text{2D}}$, $N_{\text{3D}}$, $N_{\text{Fused}}$, according to respective feature property.